pg-support/supt-km/docs/5. Systems & Resources/Systems/SKULabs/SKULabs Operation.md

 If other items in the order are in stock, we’ll split the order for multiple shipments.
 SKULabs will show accordingly.

 If there are items in the order that are in stock, but the order is still not shipped.
-Please check with the customer on the address and update accordingly if needed (see [[Shipping Info Missing]]).
+Please check with the customer on the address and update accordingly if needed (see [[Shipping Info Missing - Check Basecamp for updates]]).

 ![[Pasted image 20230209171959.png]]